-People always need to pass a secret key or password and we are looking for secure ways.
-But often they get sent through emails they get sent through Slack.
-Unfortunately this is the current state of the world that needs to be secured.
-In the past and still today, secrets have been shared everywhere, from storing them in plain text in a VCS, sending them via messaging platforms like Slack, feeding them into a script that shows up in the SIEM and if you hold onto history and revisions these will exist long after they are deleted.
+People always need to pass a secret key or password, and we are looking for secure ways.
+But often, they get sent through emails they get sent through Slack.
+Unfortunately, this is the current state of the world that needs to be secured.
+In the past and still today, secrets have been shared everywhere, from storing them in plain text in a VCS, sending them via messaging platforms like Slack, and feeding them into a script that shows up in the SIEM.
+If you hold onto history and revisions, these will exist long after they are deleted.

 Jeremy Thomas says it best: “Source code is an asset that is leaky in nature, it’s made to be cloned in multiple places and you never know where it’s going to end up.”

 You need to have good practices and security embedded into the culture and the developers' concern matrix.
-But despite this, the problem of secrets leaking is one that is at its core a human issue making it very hard to eliminate.
+But despite this, the problem of secrets leaking is, at its core, a human issue making it very hard to eliminate.
 Ultimately the responsibility falls on developers and organizations to implement safeguards in a way that protects developers from themselves.
 Secrets don’t just end up in VCS like git, they are also passed anywhere code is passed, on messaging platforms, in Jira tickets, in wikis, servers, personal or professional workstations and you must make sure secrets aren’t stored in places that aren’t specifically designed to do so.